Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "You joke, but I wish I had inherited some of that.
 Patricia got all those genes.
 I don't think she enjoyed anyone's company as much as her own."

+"Then why did she insist on selling?
+You'd think she would be thrilled to make this place her own if she enjoyed being on her own so much."

+"Because mum never wrote a will," Francis said.
+"When she died, the estate was divided between me and Pat.
+We ended up with joint ownership of the house.
+Either we sell it or she would have to buy my share from me."

+"And I imagine your sister needed the money," Ricard said, looking at Francis.
+His fiancé was by all accounts a successful man, Patricia had been less fortunate.

+"She did," Francis said and sighed.

+"Isn't there a third option?
+Couldn't you have given her your share of the house?"

+"I could have, if she had asked," Francis said.
+"But she wouldn't have.
+She was too stubborn for that.
+You know the amount of times we offered to help her only for her to refuse.
+I couldn't have forced her to accept something she didn't want."

+"Well, it's her loss," Ricard said.

 --